kekrby/nixos-hardware/apple/t2/README.md

 The rest is same as any NixOS installation, just don't forget to import this module in your `configuration.nix`!

-## Audio
-Support for both PulseAudio and PipeWire is included, but you should prefer using PipeWire as it works much better unless you have other reasons.
-For example, on this machine PulseAudio does not work at all with headphones while PipeWire works flawlessly.

 ## Firmware
 T2 Macs require firmware for WiFi (the models with the BCM4377 chip also need firmware for bluetooth).
 Because the firmware is not provided with a redistrubutable license, you have to get it from macOS.
 How to do that, along with other things, is explained in detail at the [installation guide](https://wiki.t2linux.org/distributions/nixos/installation/).